jeffxf/nojwt/README.md

 https://twitter.com/FiloSottile/status/1288964453065797632

-This repo is a golang example of how you could replace JWT signing with Ed25519. an example can be found in [`example/example.go`](https://github.com/jeffxf/nojwt/blob/main/example/example.go).
+This repo is a golang example of how you could replace JWT signing with Ed25519.
+An example can be found in [`example/example.go`](https://github.com/jeffxf/nojwt/blob/main/example/example.go).